Gliese 581: Planetary system

 The Gliese 581 planetary system is the gravitationally bound system comprising the star Gliese 581 and the objects that orbit it.
 The system is known to consist of at least three planets discovered using the radial velocity method, along with a debris disk.
 The system's notability is due primarily to early exoplanetology discoveries, between 2008 and 2010, of possible terrestrial planets orbiting within its habitable zone and the system's relatively close proximity to the Solar System at 20 light years away.
-However, its observation history has been controversial due to false detections, and the radial velocity method yields little information about the planets themselves beyond their mass.
+However, its observation history has been controversial due to false detections, and the radial velocity method yields little information about the planets themselves beyond their orbit and mass.

 The confirmed planets are believed to be located close to the star with near-circular orbits.
 In order of distance from the star, these are Gliese 581e, Gliese 581b, and Gliese 581c.
 The letters represent the discovery order, with b being the first planet to be discovered around the star.